uchicago-cs/student-resource-guide/tutorials/git.rst

 .. note::

-    While it may seem counterintuitive, we don't want our SSH key to have a passphrase (this is an added layer of security which we won't need for this class; your GitHub account will still be secure even if your SSH key doesn't have a password)
+    While it may seem counterintuitive, we don't want our SSH key to have a passphrase (this is an added layer of security which we don't need here; your GitHub account will still be secure even if your SSH key doesn't have a password)

 If all goes well, you should see something like this::